arup-group/pam/README.md

 - sequences such as tours
 - any combination of the above

-A full overview of policies and examples of the policies available are [here](https://github.com/arup-group/pam/blob/master/notebooks/PAM%20Policies%20walk-through.ipynb).
+A full overview of policies and examples of the policies available are [detailed in this notebook](https://github.com/arup-group/pam/blob/master/notebooks/PAM%20Policies%20walk-through.ipynb).

 ## Example modifiers/policies: